JohnProg/firebase-react-app/README.md

-# catch-of-the-day
+# firebase-react-app
-Web app built with reactJS.
+Web app built with reactJS in ES6.